- Credit needed: 660 - 850

-Amtrak Guest Rewards® World MasterCard® benefits and features
+Who is the Amtrak Guest Rewards® World MasterCard® best for?

 Upon signing up, you’ll receive 20,000 bonus points after you make $1,000 or more in purchases within 90 days of account opening.
 According to Amtrak, these points are worth up to $500 in Amtrak travel.
 Considering the low spending threshold and the moderate annual fee, this sign-up bonus offers decent savings on Amtrak tickets.